 - As mandated reporters, all SCOPE staff is required to report any suspicion of abuse or neglect and can be held criminally liable if they fail to report suspected child abuse or neglect.

-- Report any actions by SCOPE staff that you deem inappropriate to the SCOPE Field Supervisor.
+- Report any actions by SCOPE staff that you deem inappropriate to the SCOPE District Manager.
 If these actions involve suspected child abuse, contact the Child Abuse Hotline immediately at 1-800-342-3720.

 - SCOPE will not release a child to a parent or designated pick up person if, in the judgment of the staff, the person is acting in a way that is consistent with the inappropriate use of drugs or alcohol.
 While we cannot hold a child against his/her parent’s will, SCOPE staff will be required to contact the local police and CPS.